-- List most recent educational information first (reverse chronological order) - Cite name and location of institution, degree and graduation date, major/minor/endorsement/emphasis - List only the institutions from which you have earned degrees, unless you pursued a particular area of study that is relevant to your reader - Optional: GPA if above 3.0, honors, awards, scholarships, training, class projects, research, study abroad experience, languages, related coursework.
-Some of these could be separate sections, as well. - Right-align dates
+If listing more than one institution, list most recent educational information first - Cite name and location of institution, degree and graduation date, major/minor/endorsement/emphasis - Optional: GPA if above 3.0, honors, awards, scholarships, training, class projects, research, study abroad experience, languages, related coursework.
+Some of these could be separate sections, as well.

-Education Examples:

-University of Nebraska-Kearney, Kearney, NE

-May 2015

-Bachelor of Science - Business Administration, Finance Emphasis

-University of Nebraska at Kearney, Kearney, NE

-Anticipated May 2016

-Bachelor of Science in Social Work

-Major GPA: 4.0/4.0

-- Honors Program, 4 years - Awarded the Artice Miles Scholarship for students showing potential in the field of Social Work
+Education Examples: University of Nebraska-Kearney, Kearney, NE May 2019 Bachelor of Science - Business Administration, Finance Emphasis University of Nebraska at Kearney, Kearney, NE Anticipated May 2020 Bachelor of Science in Social Work Major GPA: 4.0/4.0 •Honors Program, 4 years Awarded the Artice Miles Scholarship for students showing potential in the field of Social Work 2018